 The Tax Laws You Really Need to Know

 Sometimes the IRS will take an educated guess about what your tax liability might be.
 The IRS will then send you a notice of proposed assessment, or even file a return on your behalf.
 You can reduce or eliminate the IRS’s proposed assessments by filing your back tax returns.
 The IRS can and will impose penalties and interest on tax liabilities that aren't paid in full by the deadline for the tax return.
 As mentioned, they can also place a lien or levy on your assets.

 Your tax information is absolutely and completely confidential.
 A tax professional is ethically and legally obligated not to share your information with anyone—not even with the IRS—unless he or she has your explicit authorization.

 Late tax returns must be filed on paper and mailed to your local IRS Service Center.
 You can use tax software to prepare your returns, but then you must print them out and mail them in.
 You cannot file late returns electronically.

 Mail your tax returns in separate envelopes and send them by certified mail.
 This way you'll have proof that the IRS received each individual return.
 Mailing them in separate envelopes will also help prevent the IRS from making any clerical errors in processing them.

-Hand deliver your tax returns to your local IRS office if time is of the essence.
+You can also hand-deliver your tax returns to your local IRS office if time is of the essence.
 Make extra copies of page one of each return and take the copies with you.
 Ask the IRS representative to stamp the copies as received.
-These receipts will provide evidence of what you filed when you filed, and where you filed.
+These receipts will provide evidence of what you filed, when you filed, and where you filed.